Why bike geometry is important when choosing or fitting your frame

 For riders experiencing pain or who are dissatisfied with performance on a current bike, we provide professional advice for changes to components or fit alterations.

 While we will always preach that correctly aligned frame geometry is essential for best bike fit practices, we understand not everybody is of a generic proportion.
 If custom frames are outside your economic reach, then a bike fit with the IdMatch is your best solution.
-Installation of the Bike Lab will occur in February 2021.
+The Bike Lab has been a popular guarantee for riders purchasing custom bikes.